 Dear Delegates, Faculty Advisors, and Friends,

-It is my honor and privilege to welcome you to the seventeenth annual session of the Chicago Model United Nations Conference.
-ChoMUN XVII will be held from Thursday, April 17th through Sunday, April 20th, 2014 at the Palmer House Hilton in downtown Chicago, and I hope that everyone will make the trip to the Windy City to be a part of this very special event.
+On behalf of our secretariat and staff, it is an honor to welcome you to the twentieth session of the Chicago Model United Nations Conference.
+ChoMUN XX will be held from Thursday, April 13th through Sunday, April 16th, 2017, at the Palmer House Hilton in downtown Chicago, and we are very proud to be your hosts in the Windy City.